neilenns/mobiflight-docs/content/guides/solving-flashing-errors/_index.md

 ogimage: screenshots/flashing-error.png
 ---

 When connecting a new board, MobiFlight prompts to install the software on the board to make it work with MobiFlight.
-In some cases that installation fails and MobiFlight will display an error dialog.
+In some cases, that installation fails and MobiFlight will display an error dialog.

 {{< screenshot image="flashing-error.png" title="Screenshot of the flashing failed error dialog." >}}